As of yet, no one has proved a proficient mind-reader. In fact, some of us in later years have trouble reading our own minds!

 These are the children who are oppositional and reactive, flipping erasers at studious kids, eating glue, slyly ripping up important papers on your desk.
-Certainly the individual is not involved with the joy of learning you wish for all children!
+Certainly, the individual is not involved with the joy of learning you wish for all children!

 Sometimes such children are born with an enlarged, reactive hind-brain and a smaller hippocampus.
 Mothers who are very stressed with domestic abuse, violence or severe economic straits can give birth to children with behavioral issues.

 So stress does indeed re-structure the brain during fetal development.
 The brain does not stop reinventing itself after birth or with aging, either.
-If we are constantly trying to just escape stress and hunker down, our cognition does indeed become impaired.
+If we are constantly just trying to escape the stress and hunker down, our cognition does indeed become impaired.
 Eventually, the memory losses of aging accelerate.
 We can observe this in persons who have been mentally ill for a long time.
-The mental illness, its delusions and paranoia, cause so much stress that the brain is even more impaired.
+The mental illness, its delusions and paranoia, causes so much stress that the brain is even more impaired.
 Many times the mentally-ill, aging adult will exhibit signs of dementia earlier than others.

 I can’t help my reactions to stress!